What should I do if I am absent for more than 14 days?

 If I am excluded is my student Visa effected?

-If you have been deregistered or withdrawn from study the University if obliged by Law to notify the Home Office.
+If you have been deregistered or withdrawn from study the University is obliged by Law to notify the Home Office.
 We strongly suggest that you contact the Student Visa Support Team for further advice.

 If I am excluded what happens to my student finance?